ChessMax/awesome-programming-languages/README.md

 - [Ark](https://github.com/spargle/ark) - Ark is a tiny, fast, and **somewhat** useful programming language focused on runtime stability and simple code syntax.
 Every instruction is a single character, but it is NOT an esolang. (anymore)
 - [Arturo](https://github.com/arturo-lang/arturo) - Arturo is an independently-developed, modern programming language, vaguely related to various other ones - including but not limited to Logo, Rebol, Forth, Ruby, Haskell, D, SmallTalk, Tcl, and Lisp.
 The language has been designed following some very simple and straightforward principles: a) Code is just a list of words and symbols, b) Words and symbols within a block are interpreted - when needed - according to the context, c) No reserved words or keywords - look for them as hard as you can; there are absolutely none.
 - [ATS](https://github.com/githwxi/ATS-Postiats) - Unleashing the Potentials of Types and Templates.
-- [Austral](https://austral-lang.org/) - A systems programming language that uses linear types to provide memory safety and capability-secure code.
+- [Austral](https://austral-lang.org/) - A systems programming language that uses linear types to provide memory safety and capability-secure code. [linear types]
 - [Avail](https://github.com/AvailLang/Avail) - Avail is a multi-paradigmatic general purpose programming language whose feature set emphasizes support for articulate programming.
 Avail is an open-source project that comprises a language virtual machine and a standard library.
 # B (20):
 - [B4X](https://www.b4x.com/) - Simple, powerful and modern development tools.
 With B4X, anyone who wants to, can develop real-world solutions.